E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
-E-Code is an AI-assisted web-based IDE for rapid prototyping, education, and enterprise use.
-It offers multi-provider AI model selection, real-time collaboration, and robust security.
-The platform aims to provide autonomous workspace generation from natural language prompts, delivering live previews and streaming progress, thereby creating a comprehensive AI-powered development environment that streamlines coding and enhances learning.
+E-Code is an AI-assisted web-based IDE designed for rapid prototyping, education, and enterprise use.
+It provides multi-provider AI model selection, real-time collaboration, and robust security.
+The platform's core purpose is to autonomously generate workspaces from natural language prompts, offering live previews and streaming progress, thereby creating an AI-powered development environment that streamlines coding and enhances learning.
 It is envisioned as an enterprise-grade solution with significant market potential.

 ## User Preferences
 - **Communication:** Simple, everyday language